AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

     >[!NOTE]
     >
     >If you are using Commerce version 2.4.7 or later, RabbitMQ is already set up.
-You will, however, need to enable consumers.
+You will, however, must enable consumers.

 1. Enable message queue consumers by cron job in `.magento.env.yaml` using `CRON_CONSUMERS_RUNNER` environment variable.